-A: Anything that’s viewable on a page.
+A: Anything that’s viewable on a page within the domain that is being searched.

 When talking about site search, “viewable on a page” covers any static page content, such as element titles, and text within Content elements.
 Page Titles (as defined in the Page Settings - the pink gear icon at the bottom of the page) are also indexed.